crealitycloud/Creality-Cloud-RaspberryPi3/README.md

 3. **Connect a supported webcam with your Raspberry Pi (Optional)**

-Creality webcam is recommended.
+Creality webcam is recommended [https://vip.creality.com/en/goods-detail/1004](https://vip.creality.com/en/goods-detail/1004).
 If you are looking for an alternative, please make sure the camera you purchase meets the following requirements:

 ![](./picture/add1.jpg)